Glendale Dog Bite Lawyer

 - Broken or crushed bones

 - Scarring or deformity

 - Injuries to organs such as the eyes, ears, and mouth

 Establishing Liability for a Dog Bite in California

 Since California is a strict liability state, the dog owner will be held responsible for dog bite injuries.
-This includes any sort of situation where trespassers on the owner’s property are involved.
-The strict liability statue holds true as long as the victim is:
+This includes any situation where trespassers on the owner’s property are involved.
+The strict liability statute holds true as long as the victim is: